-As discussed above, the undeveloped Project site is within the Caltrans right-of-way; however, the surrounding visual setting is characterized by single- and multi-family residential homes, and Wilkinson and El Granada Elementary Schools.
+As discussed in Section C above, the undeveloped Project site is within the Caltrans right-of-way; however, the surrounding visual setting is characterized by public open space, single- and multi-family residential homes, and Wilkinson and El Granada Elementary Schools.
 There is also an existing portion of the CCT which exists directly to the south of Highway 1 across from the Project site between Coronado Street and Magellan Avenue.
+The undeveloped Project site includes a variety of non-native annual grassland, central coast riparian scrub, non-native riparian woodland, a stand of Monterey cypress trees, coastal seasonal wetlands, non-wetland waters, and some developed areas, with elevations ranging from 9 to 75 feet.